 There are tons of “Do It Yourself” projects that the average person can take up successfully with very little time and effort.
 Home renovations, car repairs, and homemade fashion are a few examples that have become such big DIY trends that you can even find shows on most cable networks that act as step-by-step guides.
 Experts from all around the world agree that one of the latest trends – do-it-yourself dentistry – is something that will cause a lot more harm than good.

-Home teeth whitening has been popular for ages, but there are an increasing number of YouTube videos instructing users on how to perform more complicated dental procedures at home.
+Home teeth whitening has been popular for ages, but there is an increasing number of YouTube videos instructing users on how to perform more complicated dental procedures at home.
 Dental kits are available online and even in grocery stores, offering consumers a cheaper way to repair cavities, fix chipped teeth, and even straighten their smile.

-If you’re considering a career as a dental assistant, read on to learn more about the most popular forms of DIY dentistry that people are using in hopes to save a few bucks, any why visiting the dentist’s office is always the safer option.
+If you’re considering a career as a dental assistant, read on to learn more about the most popular forms of DIY dentistry that people are using in hopes to save a few bucks, and why visiting the dentist’s office is always the safer option.

 Dental Assistant School Grads Know Not to Buy Teeth Straightening Kits Online